kevinolega/callcentertrainingtips/_posts/2012-10-03-how-to-get-one-step-closer-to-getting-hired-in-a-call-center-with-each-interview.md

 At the end of an interview ask your interviewer for some tips so when you go to another interview you'll be better prepared.
 As I write this, I also remember that even if I passed, I still ask for some tips for the next process.
 I'll say something along the lines of:

-<blockquote>Hey "Interviewer's First Name", It's my first time to apply, maybe you can help me out.
-What do I need to improve on?</blockquote>
+>Hey "Interviewer's First Name", It's my first time to apply, maybe you can help me out.
+What do I need to improve on?

 I then pull out my notebook and pen to write down my interviewer's comments to show them I'm serious (You should be).
 Memory's often unreliable so practice taking notes during this part.
 At the end of your interviewer's comments ask for additional tips and thank them for their time and the help.